 How a Coal Power Station Works (more info) This two-minute video tours a coal power station in Ontario to show how coal is used as an energy source.
 It includes animations to demonstrate machinery used at the plant.

-Understanding Earth: Coal Formation (more info) Supplementary material from Understanding Earth (4th ed.), this short animation guides viewers through the formation of coal and its pathway through different grades.
+University of Kentucky: Coal Formation (more info) Supplementary material from Understanding Earth (4th ed.), this short animation guides viewers through the formation of coal and its pathway through different grades.
 The animation is annotated with labels.

 Oil and Natural Gas